Connemara County Galway, Ireland Travel Guide

 Follow Leave No Trace principles when exploring natural areas to preserve their pristine condition.

-Many places of historical interest are on private land; check for access permissions or stick to public rights of way.
+Many historical sites are on personal land; check for access permissions or stick to public rights of way.

-Connemara has countless sthe main streets and lanes.
+Connemara has countless sthe primary roads and lanes.
 Set aside time to wander and discover your own hidden gems.

 Speak with locals; they often have the best recommendations for unique experiences off the beaten path.